 When I became a mother, I promised myself that I would never read my children’s diaries unless I had real cause for concern over their health or well-being.
-My children should get their own privacy.
+After all, my children should get their own privacy.

-Is Facebook a diary?
+But is teen Facebook a diary?
 Is following your child’s chatter the same as reading their diary?
-Are you spying by going through their Facebook?
+Are you spying by going through their (semi-public) Facebook?

 But I felt terrible.
 While the information is there for all to see, I knew she did not consider me, her mother, to be part of the “all.”
-I knew that I was not welcome there, and that she would be disgusted to think that I cared enough about her social life to go through these machinations.
+I knew that I was not welcome there.
+I knew that she would be disgusted to think that I cared enough about her social life to go through these machinations.
 Facebook was to share her life with her friends, not her parents.

-If this information is out for the world to see, why does it still feel like I’m spying on my daughter?
+If this information is out there for the world to see, why does it still feel like I’m spying on my daughter by looking?
 If she’s not sharing this info with me, what is a caring and curious mom of a tight-lipped teen to do?